-The mobility needs of minority populations are identified and considered during the planning process of the 2045 Metropolitan Transportation Plan (MTP) by the MPO and the Strategic Transit Plan developed by CTS.
+The mobility needs of minority populations are identified and considered during the planning process of the 2050 Metropolitan Transportation Plan (MTP) by the MPO and the Strategic Transit Plan developed by CTS.
 CTS ridership is primarily a captive rider.
-Most areas with the highest minority population are well-served by current transit routes and will benefit from various service improvements and passenger amenities recommended in the 2045 MTP.
+Most areas with the highest minority population are well-served by current transit routes and will benefit from various service improvements and passenger amenities recommended in the 2050 MTP.
 CTS strive to give the minority and low-income population the mobility to go to work, government facilities, appointments and shops.

-The 2045 MTP is a 25-year horizon of both long-range and short-range strategies/actions that lead to the development of an integrated multimodal transportation system to facilitate the safe and efficient movement of people and goods in addressing current and future transportation demands.
+The 2050 MTP is a 25-year horizon of both long-range and short-range strategies/actions that lead to the development of an integrated multimodal transportation system to facilitate the safe and efficient movement of people and goods in addressing current and future transportation demands.
 The plan must be updated every four years to keep consistent with existing conditions, re-evaluate proposed plans, programs and projects, and validate air quality conformity analysis.

-To identify communities of concern within the MPO area, concentrations of minority and lowincome populations were mapped using Census block groups or tracts with percentages greater than the average of the MPO area.
+To identify communities of concern within the MPO area, concentrations of minority and low-income populations were mapped using Census block groups or tracts with percentages greater than the average of the MPO area.
 The determination of what is disproportionately high and adverse human health or environmental effect is context dependent.
-The analysis of impacts on minority populations was performed using the MPO wide average of 33.2% (minority pop.) as a threshold; if the minority population of a Census block group is greater than this amount, the level of concern is assumed to be higher than in block groups below the threshold.
-Using this approach, it was determined that 40 of the 90 census block groups in the MPO area exceed the threshold and should be considered potential communities of concern.
+The impact analysis on minority populations was performed using the MPO wide average of 33.2% (minority pop.) as a threshold; if the minority population of a Census block group is greater than this amount, the level of concern is assumed higher than in block groups below the threshold.
+Using this approach, it was determined that 40 of the 90 census block groups in the MPO area exceed the threshold and can be considered potential communities of concern.

-In developing the 2045 MTP the MPO provided opportunities for the public and stakeholder input.
-This was provided through public meetings held at the Regional Planning Commission and the Outlaw Field Airport; both facilities are ADA compliant, in an EJ area, and close proximity to a transit route.
-The meetings were advertised in five papers; 3 have major distribution in EJ areas and 1 is a Hispanic paper.
+In developing the 2050 MTP the MPO provided opportunities for the public and stakeholder input.
+This was provided through public meetings held at the Regional Planning Commission and the Oak Grove, KY City Hall; both facilities are ADA compliant, in an EJ area, and the Regional Planning Commission is in close proximity to the transit transfer station.
+The meetings were advertised in four papers; 3 have major distribution in EJ areas and 1 is a Hispanic paper.
 Fliers were mailed to local churches, grocery stores, laundry mats and day cares within the community and EJ areas.
 The fliers were printed in English and Spanish.
 The fliers were also displayed on all CTS buses, CTS facilities, libraries, government offices, community centers and APSU student centers.
 Any project is reviewed for negative/disparate impact on an EJ community/area.
 The MPO strives to reach out to the minority and low-income population and obtain their input in the planning process.